bigfish/resume/markdown/main.md

 * Deep experience and knowledge of modern frontend development
 * Experience developing large, complex, performant yet scalable JavaScript applications
+* Comfortable using latest JavaScript features, eg. async/await, destructuring, decorators, etc.
-* Experience with many JavaScript libraries and frameworks (eg React, Angular, Backbone)
+* Experience with many JavaScript libraries and frameworks (eg React, Redux, Angular, Backbone)
-* Advanced CSS knowledge, eg. responsive design, cross-browser concerns
+* Advanced CSS knowledge, eg. responsive design, cross-browser concerns, Flexbox, Grid
 * Experience with internationalization and localization
-* Use of Node.js based development and build tools, eg Webpack
+* Use and configuration of development and build tools: ESLint, Webpack, Babel
 * Years of experience writing unit and functional tests for frontend applications
+* Knowledge of frontend performance optimization and cacheing (eg. Service Workers)
+* Attention to detail of appearance, interaction, and motion to improve user experience

 ### Backend